 I made the hike one evening with a group of fellow travelers with the intention to have a BBQ at the top.

 Once we made it to the top, we went about making a fire as thunder and lightning started in the distance.

 When it began pouring rain, it occurred to us that it might be a bit difficult to climb down the side of a muddy mountain in the dark.
 We slid down the mountain and high-tailed it to a pub to warm ourselves up.

 Moral of the story: check the forecast before you start the hike.

 Brasov is a great place to base yourself for a few days if you want to explore Transylvania.

-Nearby is the town of Rasnov where tourists flock to see Bran Castle, possibly the most famous in Romania and often incorrectly identified as the home of Dracula.
+Nearby is the town of Rasnov where tourists flock to see Bran Castle, possibly the most famous in Romania and often (incorrectly) identified as the home of the legend of Dracula.